10 minutes maximum! Can you do it in 5?

 7. Which of these is the correct formula linking mass and weight?

 8-10.
 Different planets have different strengths of gravity.
 Rocks on the surface may be easier or harder to lift up.
-What are the missing values in the table below? |

 Question 1: